exoplatform/exo-documentation/docs/Manage-Space.rst

 Display Invited members
 -------------------------

-You can display the list of invited members just by selecting **Invited** on the filter space members pulldown.
+You can display the list of invited users just by selecting **Invited** on the filter space members pulldown.

 |SP-19|